 The load-balancer element of Sipwise C5 has an SBC role, from the SIP peers point of view.
-The LB offers topology hiding function that can be simply activated through a configuration change.
+The LB offers topology masking function that can be simply activated through a configuration change.
 By default the function is disabled.

-16.6.2 Configuration of Topology Hiding
+16.8.2.1 Configuration of Topology Masking

-Activating topology hiding function is possible through the modification of the following configuration parameters in /etc/ngcp-config/config.yml file (shown below with default values of parameters):
+Activating topology masking function is possible through the modification of the following configuration parameters in /etc/ngcp-conf file (shown below with default values of parameters):